Dipto-shaha/Dipto-shaha/README.md

 # Current overview
 - 🔭 I am currently a CSE undergraduate at the University of Dhaka.
-- 🌱 I’m currently learning NextJS
+- 🌱 I’m currently learning System Design
 - 👯 I’m looking to collaborate on open source project
 - 💬 Love to talk about technology